sagemath/trac_to_gh/Issue 8929.md

 # Issue 8929: add new methods to permgroup

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8929

 Original creator: jasonbhill